 MCP Server

-Bob Studio exposes an MCP (Model Context Protocol) server that lets external AI tools -- such as Cursor, Claude Desktop, or custom agents -- interact with your workspace data.
+Original Workspace exposes an MCP (Model Context Protocol) server that lets external AI tools -- such as Cursor, Claude Desktop, or custom agents -- interact with your workspace data.

 Base URL